Nonye2K3/chia/Consensus-Algorithm-Summary.md

+NOTE: The core consensus components of Chia are changing to version 1.1 as documented in our [new consensus working doc](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit).

 The Chia blockchain and consensus algorithm aims to provide a more environmentally friendly, decentralized, and secure alternative to proof of work or proof of stake, while maintaing some of the key properties that make Nakamoto consensus desirable.
 The full